clivekahn/hello-world/examples/capture/readmeEDIT.md

 ## Overview

-This sample demonstrates how to configure the camera for streaming and rendering depth & RGB data to the screen.
+This sample demonstrates how to configure the camera for streaming and rendering Depth & RGB data to the screen.
-We will use OpenGL for cross-platform rendering and GLFW for window management.
+We use OpenGL for cross-platform rendering and GLFW for window management.
 If you are using OpenCV, `imshow` is a good alternative.

 ## Expected Output